|

 - Lack of Education: Due to the effects of civil upheaval and poverty,

-illiteracy continues to affect Ugandans.
+illiteracy continues to affect the majority of East Africans.
 Displaced or poor families cannot

 afford to send their children to school.
 Orphans with no means of support